Montezuma Castle (hotel): History as hotel

-The castle was constructed by the Atchison, Topeka & Santa Fe Railroad as a luxury hotel, capitalizing on the natural hot springs on the site.
+The castle was the third hotel constructed by the Atchison, Topeka & Santa Fe Railroad in Montezuma as a luxury hotel, capitalizing on the natural hot springs on the site.
 These were widely thought to ease the suffering of people with tuberculosis, "chronic rheumatism, gout, biliary, and renal calculi."
 The nearby Gallinas Creek also provided excellent trout fishing.

 Guests included Theodore Roosevelt, Rutherford B. Hayes, Ulysses S. Grant, William Tecumseh Sherman, John C. Frémont, and Jesse James (who stayed at a predecessor hotel on the same property).
 Later articles would cite an improbable array of foreign dignitaries as having been guests, including Kaiser Wilhelm of Germany and Emperor Hirohito of Japan.
 However, some members of European royal families certainly did visit, including Henry Manners, 8th Duke of Rutland, John Campbell, 9th Duke of Argyll, and his wife, Princess Louise, Duchess of Argyll.
 "The visitors to the Hot Springs represent every part of the continent of America, and nearly every tourist from abroad who crosses the continent by the southerly route stops there for a time."

 In addition to the natural recreation available in Montezuma, the hotel provided bowling alleys and billiard rooms.
 The building was designed and construction was overseen by the Chicago architecture firm Burnham and Root.

-It operated as a hotel until October 31, 1903.
+It operated as a hotel until October 31, 1903, when the railroad deemed it unprofitable.
 The building was used as a training center by Jim Flynn when he was preparing for his 1912 boxing match with Jack Johnson (the fight was held in nearby Las Vegas, New Mexico).
 The complex was briefly owned by the YMCA, then operated as a Baptist college from 1922 until 1931.
 The Southern Baptist Church sold it to the Catholic Church in 1937, and it was operated as a seminary for Mexican Jesuits until 1972.
 The building then sat empty for a decade and was subject to significant vandalism and decay.
 The Jesuits made a little money renting the building out as the set for the low budget horror movie The Evil in 1977.